Chapter 5 - Preliminary Environmental Scoping

 For additional guidance, see SER, Vol. 1, "Chapter 17, Floodplains."
 For technical issues, see Highway Design Manual, Chapter 800, Topic 804 "Floodplain Encroachments".

 Evaluating potential water quality issues involves a discussion of the various environmental permits that will be required for the project to protect water quality, including pollution from stormwater runoff, waste discharges to land or surface waters, and hazardous waste sites.
 This section of the PEAR should include a list of all anticipated waste discharge and dewatering requirements.

 Provide a description of the setting and the findings of background research and field work, if applicable.
 Identify bodies of water, drainages, rivers, and streams that might be affected by the project.
 Reference basin plans that are in effect and what existing discharge conditions could affect the project design, scheduling, or construction techniques.

-Stormwater pollution impacts are avoided or minimized through compliance with the Department’s statewide National Pollutant Discharge Elimination System (NPDES) permit and Best Management Practices (BMPs) throughout design, construction, and long-term maintenance of Caltrans facilities (Project Planning and Design Guide).
+Stormwater pollution impacts are avoided or minimized through compliance with the Department’s statewide National Pollutant Discharge Elimination System (NPDES) permit (see the Stormwater Management Program) and Best Management Practices (BMPs) throughout design, construction, and long-term maintenance of Caltrans facilities (see Project Planning and Design Guide).
 The report should note if there is a potential for structural BMPs; the project footprint may have to be revised to accommodate these features.
 Structural BMPs must be coordinated with the PE.

 Geology, Soils, Seismic, and Topography